 What can we learn from that?

 Our modern society has lost much of its social ethics of respect.
-As such, most of us act like Rabbi Rabbi Shimon ben Gamliel.
+As such,most of us act like Rabbi Rabbi Shimon ben Gamliel.
 We have a casual familiar relationship with our parents.
 I heard it said that 'Familiarity breeds contempt'.
-I said most of us because I actually got to know some people from a Swiss aristocratic family where till this day, people get dressed in their best, or at least clean clothes when they come to the dinner table with the rest of the family.
+I said most of us, because I actually got to know some people from a Swiss aristocratic family where till this day, people get dressed in their best to come to dinner with the rest of the family.

 Twice the Torah reminds us to love, honor, and respect our parents.
-There are no "ifs" or "buts" added to HaShem's instructions about this.
+There are no 'if' or 'buts' added to Hashem's instructions about this.

 As parents, we expect our children to love, honor, and respect us, but how can they when very often they hear us, their own parents, publicly rail, disrespect, mock, and criticize our own parents.
 As parents ourselves, we need to model the attitude we expect from our children.
-The sad reality of raising children is that no matter how much we try to inculcate good manners into them, they stubbornly insist on emulating our bad example.
+The sad reality of raising children is that no matter how much we try to inculcate good manners into them, they stubbornly cling to emulating our own bad example.

 In the text of the Torah, the word 'honor' as in 'honor your parents' refers to children's obligation to financially support their parents in their old age.
 Paul used this word in that very same manner when he said that Torah-teachers are worthy of double-honor (1 Tim 5:17).
-Here is the context of the Master's statement: Religious authorities had decreed that whenever someone gave money or goods to the Temple, he was excused from the responsibility of financially helping his parents.
-His donation served as some sort of a "tax-break" from his Torah responsibilities to his parents.
+The context of this statement by our Master is this.
+Religious authorities had decreed that whenever someone gave money or goods to the Temple, he was excused from the responsibility of financially helping his parents.
+His donation served as some sort of a 'tax' break from his Torah responsibilities to his parents.

 Needless to say, Yeshua thought this decree preposterous and didn't mince His words when expressing His opinions about it.
-The lesson of the event is that even religious duties and serving God do not hold priority over the love, honor, and respect we ought to our parents, as the Torah commands us to do.
+The lesson of the event is that even religious duties and serving God do not hold priority over the love, honor, and respect we ought to show to our parents, as the Torah commands.

-Last but not least, to illustrate my point on the relationship we ought to have with our parents, I want to propose the following statements from the Master.
+Last but not least, to illustrate my point on the relationship we ought to have with our parents, I will bring the following statements from the Master.
 First he deals with the matter of criticizing others:

 'But I tell you that anyone who nurses anger against his brother will be subject to judgment; that whoever calls his brother, 'You good-for-nothing!' will be brought before the Sanhedrin; that whoever says, 'Fool!' incurs the penalty of burning in the fire of Gei-Hinnom!'
 (Mat 5:22 CJB)

-In these teachings, our Master instructs us that the priorities of peaceful relationship with others are far above those of our ritual services to HaShem.
+In these teachings, our Master instructs us that the priorities of peaceful relationships with others are far above those of our ritual services to Hashem.
 Therefore:

-People often have negative feelings towards their parents.
+PERSONAL ADDENDUM: People often hold negative feelings towards their parents.
 They often do just because they don't like them, or because they still hold a rebellious grudge against the disciplinary hand that they probably sorely needed.
 So in essence, the judgment one has against his own parents is rather arbitrary and not necessarily bathed in objective truth.

 I myself was basically abandoned by my mother at a very young age and was raised in a boarding school.
 I do therefore acknowledge the possible situation that sometimes parents do not act worthy of their title.
 Even in this case though, this advice still applies.
 We may have our issue, but it does not give us the right to pollute the sound waves around us with negativity.
 We have much better and useful things to talk about!